There are a lot of wonderful blogs out there, but sometimes it can be a bit hard to find what you’re looking for when you need it.

 Chris Wilson has collected a set of dyslexia resources on his blog.
 He’s also written about how dyslexia affected his own language learning.
 This website simulates the experience of reading with dyslexia.
 The Dyslexia Daily site contains useful advice and resources, as does the Dyslexia Online Toolkit (thanks for recommending these, Chris).
 Julia Shewry shared her experience of teaching students with dyslexia on the BELTA blog.
+Jade Blue has written two guides for Cambridge with ideas for helping students with dyslexia to prepare for Cambridge exams.
 Jon Hird did an excellent presentation at the IH AMT conference in 2016, including lots of practical tips for adapting materials and has also shared 10 ways to help dyslexic students in the classroom.
 Martin Bloomfield has created the Dyslexia Bytes online community – he wrote a guest post explaining how the community was created which contains all of the links to the various branches of the community.

 Joanna Malefaki has written about how colour blindness affects her life and her teaching, from which you can gather suggestions about what (not) to do to help colour-blind students in your classes.
 She also pointed me in the direction of the Colour Blind Awareness YouTube channel, particularly the Rainbow Song, which is the first time I’ve really understood how different the world looks to someone who’s colour blind.